Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 If you'll attend every adjustment visit and don't need international portability, the case for fixed braces (lower cost, no compliance pressure) becomes strong.

-The honest details that don't fit on a marketing comparison.
+The honest details that don't fit on a promotional comparison chart.

 Invisalign: The Discipline Tax